 Wrike and WoodWing Studio

 Planning is an integral part of storytelling processes before content production kicks in.
 This may include a brief for your article, and/or how your article fits into your content strategy, calendar, or publication.

 This integration helps organizations begin story planning in Wrike, move seamlessly into the content production processes in WoodWing Studio, and track progress and sign off on each step.

 - An editor or manager creates a project in Wrike.
 In the project, he/she can include key tasks (such as copy, images and so on), and milestones for the approval process.

-- As each step is completed, the content creator can change status in Enterprise, which triggers a message to the editor in Wrike.
+- As each step is completed, the content creator can change status in Studio, which triggers a message to the editor in Wrike.
 The editor can then approve the step or leave feedback.

-Where Wrike is built for task and project management, and WoodWing Enterprise to create content, manage workflows, and publish, WoodWing Elvis is designed to manage large volumes of digital assets.
+Where Wrike is built for task and project management, and WoodWing Studio to create content, manage workflows, and publish, WoodWing Assets is designed to manage large volumes of digital assets.